wordofwarning/wordofwarning.org/socialexperiment/apr2026/index.md

 <hr>
 **Natalie Spanner (special guest)**

 Drag mechanic Natalie Spanner would like to teach you all about holistic car care — how to look after our cars, but also ourselves — and invite you to get down and dirty under the bonnet.
+This is the introductory car car class — if you want to do the full course, join her at <a href="http://thelowry.com/whats-on/fixing-dwx9" target="_blank">Lowry on Friday night</a>.

 Matt Miller is a Nottingham-based poet, performer, and theatre maker who writes about place, identity, and ways of belonging.